 - 13.1 'Space' offers virtually unlimited opportunities for its exploitation and utilisation for the good of the mankind.
 With 'Space' as its mandate, ISRO provides excellent opportunities to young men and women to develop, exhibit and apply their capabilities and potential to reach greater and greater heights for both the individual and ISRO. - 13.2 By its very nature, space technology is multi-disciplinary involving hi-technology.
 Scientists/Engineers/Technicians/Managers/Administrators have to work together as a team to conquer space.
 Several hundreds of such teams work in ISRO at various locations all over our country.
 Sixteen thousand staff with their deep commitment to the cause of space have turned ISRO into a successful venture.
-ISRO will happily receive more and more enthusiastic persons in its fold to further the objective of providing space based services to our nation and to the world at large. - 13.3 Excellent facilities in terms of computers, communications, library books, national and international journals, etc., are available for use of ISRO staff.
+ISRO will happily of space have turned ISRO into a successful venture.
+Isro will happily of space more and more enthusiastic persons in its fold to further the objective of providing space based services to our nation and to the world at large. - library books, national and international journals, etc., are available for use of ISRO staff.
 The informal work culture, coupled with adequate freedom to pursue work in one's own area of strength, makes ISRO an ideal abode for hard working young men and women.
-In particular, Scientists/Engineers whose career goals are targeted in hi-tech ventures, like space and are desirous of becoming experts and specialists, would find the ambience in ISRO an ideal one to fulfill their wish.
+In particular, ideal abode for hard working young men and women.
+In particular, ideal abode for hard working young men and women in hi-tech ven-Scientists/Engineers whose career goals are targeted in hi-tech ven-Scientists/Engineers whose career goals are targeted in hi-tech ven-Scientists like space and are desirous of becoming experts and specialists.

-phy that it should free from all non-essential restrictions or needlessly inelastic rules of the government.
+13.4 ISRO's organisational framework is guided by the philosophy that it should free from all non-essential restrictions or needlessly inelastic rules of the government.
 This has enabled ISRO to provide administrative/logistics/welfare services to the staff in good measure.
 The executive support system, providing for procurements of materials/equipments/services, human resources management, financial management, infrastructure build-up, etc., is also appropriately tuned to meet the goals which are schedule critical and cost conscious.
 Professional freedom and administrative flexibility, the sinequanon of the space programme, are ensured.
 All these together contributed towards an harmonious and happy working atmosphere in ISRO.

-14. Towards Further Information:
+14. Towards Further Information :